-Prerequisite: 2D Art and/or 3D Art ;Teacher
+Prerequisite: Art 1, Art 2: 2D and/or Art 2: 3D;

-Approval Credit: .5 or 1
+Teacher Approval Credit: .5 or 1

-Advanced Art is designed for students who demonstrate exceptional talent and have a desire to further their advancement in the study of art in the various mediums.
+Advanced Art is designed for students who demonstrate exceptional skill and have a desire to further their advancement in the study of art in the various mediums.
 Students will experience techniques in two-dimensional and three-dimensional, as well as explore advanced ideas in art history, art criticism, and aesthetics.
-This course will prepare students for high school and AP art programs.
+Students will develop their art portfolio and prepare for high school art.
 Enrollment is by teacher approval.